Interpretation & Debate

 Once a court has made a decision, though, the Clause has real teeth.
 So long as a state court has authority over the case and the parties, its judgments will conclusively determine the parties’ rights in every other state—even if it might be wrong on the law, and even if the judgment violates public policy in the state where it’s enforced.
 One state’s judgment on a gambling debt can still be collected in another state where gambling is a crime, as the Court established in Fauntleroy v.
 Lum (1908).

 In recent years, the most controversial applications of the Full Faith and Credit Clause have involved family law.
 Each state has slightly different laws about marriage, and marriages themselves typically aren’t treated as judgments receiving nationwide effect.
-Until recently, same-sex marriages formed in one state weren’t always recognized elsewhere.
-Congress attempted to use its power under the Clause to slow the recognition of same-sex marriages by passing the Defense of Marriage Act—1 U.S.C. § 7; 28 U.S.C. § 1738C—but this was rendered obsolete by the Supreme Court’s decision in Obergefell v.
-Hodges (2015).
-Other marriages are still treated differently in different states, which have conflicting rules about marriages by young people or between close relatives.
-But because divorces often take the form of court judgments, they usually do receive nationwide effect, so long as the issuing court had the necessary authority over the parties.
-Congress has rarely used its power under the Clause, but it has passed statutes clarifying which courts may issue orders on child custody—28 U.S.C. § 1738A—and child support—28 U.S.C. § 1738B—when a family is spread across multiple states.
+For more than a decade after they first became legal in the United States, same-sex marriages formed in one state weren’t always recognized elsewhere.
+Congress attempted to use its power under the Clause to slow the recognition of same-sex marriages by passing the Defense of Marriage Act—Pub.
+L. No. 104-199, 110 Stat.
+2419 (1996) (codified at 1 U.S.C. § 7; 28 U.S.C. § 1738C)—but this was rendered obsolete by the Supreme Court’s decision in Obergefell v.
+Hodges (2015) and repealed by the Respect for Marriage Act, Pub.
+L. No. 117-228, 136 Stat.
+2305 (2022) (amending 1 U.S.C. § 7; 28 U.S.C. § 1738C).
+While some other marriages still may be treated differently in different states, which have conflicting rules about marriages by young people or between close relatives, federal law enacted pursuant to the Full Faith and Credit Clause’s grant of power to Congress now forbids a state from refusing to recognize an out-of-state marriage based on considerations of race, sex, ethnicity, or national origin.
+28 U.S.C. § 1738C.
+Because divorces often take the form of court judgments, they usually do receive nationwide effect, so long as the issuing court had the necessary authority over the parties.
+Otherwise, Congress has rarely used its power under the Clause, although it has passed statutes clarifying which courts may issue orders on child custody (28 U.S.C. § 1738A) and child support (28 U.S.C. § 1738B) when a family is spread across multiple states.

 Full Faith and Credit in Court and in Congress